Heavy Vehicle Driver's Licence (Class 1)

 - obtain at least 75% on each road test and successfully back up the vehicle

-You may automatically fail a road test if you make a mistake like failing to stop at a red light or stop sign, or driving over the posted speed limit or against traffic.
+You may automatically fail a road test if you make a mistake like failing to stop at a red light or stop sign, driving over the posted speed limit or driving against traffic.

 If you fail any of the tests